Daerdemandt/statefulObject/README.md

 }));
 ```

 You can change the state from handlers.
-However, ambiguous state changes would result in an error so don't do this:
+However, ambiguous state changes result in an error so don't do this:

 ```javascript
 cat.onEnter('sleeping', () => delay().then(() => {